athoney/deaddrop-go/README.md

 Data gets stored into the local database file dd.db.
 This file will not by synched to git repos.
 Delete this file if you don't set up a user properly on the first go

 ## Logging Strategy
 To add logging functionality, I created a new package called logger.
 This design choice was made to help with logical seperation of code and extensibility.
+The logging code does not affect current functionality.
 The log reflects the following actions with timestamps:
 - Sent Messages:
   - Successful message with sender and recipient
-  - Failed send on account of non exisistent recipient
+  - Failed send on account of non-existent recipient
   - Failed send on account of wrong sender password
 - Read Messages:
   - Successful read with username
-  - Failed read on account of non exisistent user
+  - Failed read on account of non-existent user
   - Failed read on account of wrong password
 - New User:
   - Successful creation of new user and the creator